danjac/django-saas-starter/README.md

 ## Stimulusjs

-Turbolinks and Stimulusjs have been integrated to provide full frontend interactivity without the complexity and overhead of an SPA architecture.
+Turbolinks and Stimulusjs have been integrated to provide sufficient frontend interactivity without the complexity and overhead of an SPA architecture.
 A few simple controllers are included to get started with.
+A small middleware class is provided to handle redirects, as detailed in the Turbolinks documentation.

 ## Deployment

 Ensure you have the correct AWS settings in your .env file.
-BASE_URL should point to your CDN.

 PostgreSQL and Redis buildpacks are required.